 While we are not able to accept unsolicited manuscripts for our print publication, we are regularly on the lookout for engaging, thoughtful and short pieces for our blog.
 We theme each month on the blog, and submissions are due the 15th of the month before publication.
 As a rule, we publish an author only once per month, with rare exceptions.
 We’re also interested in short audio and video pieces, as well.

 You can read our blog themes, guidelines and requirements here.

 All queries for inclusion in our blog line up must include writing samples, headshot, bio and an explanation of why your writing would be a good fit for the blog.
 Please read the blog thoroughly in order to understand the tone and style of engagement—it is very different from the journal itself.
 We do not compensate for blog submissions.

 Thank you for your interest in writing for Conversations.
 Due to the advanced planning of issue themes and writers for our publication, we are unable to accept unsolicited manuscripts at this time.
 However, we’ve included some of our editorial guidelines below for your information, and because, occasionally we have found a few good writers this way.
 Please note, submission doesn’t guarantee review or publication.
 Our editors reserve the right to refrain from providing feedback for each article or query submitted.
-For more information about issue themes or further direction please contact our Managing Editor, Joannah Sadler at conversations at richmont dot edu or (404) 835-6128.
+For more information about issue themes or further direction please contact our Managing Editor, Joannah Sadler via email or phone 404-835-6128.